Debbierise001/DSA-Project-Documentation-1/README.md

   - ```Composite Score  =  Average Rating + (Rating Count / 1000)```

 b. **Pivot Tables**
-- Analyzed average discount % and average prices by categor
+- Analyzed average discount % and average prices by category.
-- Counted number of products and total reviews per category
+- Counted number of products and total reviews per category.
-- Identified products with highest ratings and most reviews
+- Identified products with highest ratings and most reviews.
-- Summarized potential revenue per category
+- Summarized potential revenue per category.

 c. **Dashboard**
-- Built charts (bar, line, piechat and column) to present results
+- Built charts (bar, line, pie and column) to present results.

 ### Trend & Relationship Analysis
-- Compared rating patterns across discount ranges
+- Compared rating patterns across discount ranges.
-- Identified categories with highest discount rates
+- Identified categories with highest discount rates.
-- Ranked top products using combined rating and review score
+- Ranked top products using combined rating and review score.

 ### Recommendation
  - Focus should be on categories with the highest revenue potential.
  - Highly rated products with fewer reviews should be promoted.
  - 20–50% discounts should be used to boost mid-range product performance.
- - More products in the ₹200–₹500 price range should be developed.
+ - More products in the 200–500 price range should be developed.
  - Highlight products with strong ratings and review counts.

 ### Limitation